 Glasgow is Edinburgh’s edgier but cooler big brother.
 Though only 75 kilometers away it has a totally different vibe.
 This is the industrial center of Scotland and some of the landscapes around the city reflect that.
 Glasgow has a major international airport and is another main artery in Scotland’s transportation network.

-Despite its reputation as being somewhat dangerous and ugly, there are plenty of fun things for backpackers in the city.
+Despite its reputation as being somewhat dangerous and ugly, there are plenty of fun things in Glasgow for backpackers in the city.
 The dangerous and ugly designations are now outdated.
 In the last 20 years, the local Glasgow government has improved the city’s previously run down industrial areas.
 It now boasts a happening pub scene, art galleries, interesting walks, and plenty of backpacker accommodation.

 I recommend staying at the Hot Tub Hostel.
 You guessed it, free hot tub!
 Dorm beds start at £11.25 and include free wifi and fresh towels.

 If you are looking for a good time in Scotlands’s gritty city then you must head over to Sauchiehall Street.
 This is where the party and music scene gets going most nights.
 Around the Sauchiehall Street area there are clubs and bars galore for every persuasion.
 Glasgow is said to be the center of the Scottish LGBT scene and is a buzzing on a weekend.

 Street art is a pretty big deal in Glasgow.
 I recommend taking in the Glasgow murals trail, a 9-kilometer/3 hour walk that weaves amongst the city’s most impressive street art creations.